ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS24-weekly-guideline.md

 ## TO DO's related to logistic

-1. TA to create a list of pair programming partners and mentor groups using the lab00 student responses, publish on the course website using a template similar to [https://ucsb-cs16-w18.github.io/info/mentor_groups/](https://ucsb-cs16-w18.github.io/info/mentor_groups/)
+1. TA to create a list of pair programming partners and mentor groups using the lab00 student responses, publish on the course website using a template similar to [https://ucsb-cs16-w18.github.io/info/mentor_groups/](https://ucsb-cs16-w18.github.io/info/mentor_groups/) : Jin Jin

-2. TA to add all the staff to our class org on github
+2. TA to add all the staff to our class org on github - zhiyu
-3. Finalize times for exam grading (midterm 1, 2 and final exam)
+3.
 4. Reader to print homeworks and bring them to the first section on Tuesdays, collect scan and upload homeworks to gradescope on a weekly basis.
-5. Need a TA in charge of uploading grades to gauchospace on a regular basis
+5. Need a TA in charge of uploading grades to gauchospace on a regular basis: ta in charge of the lab
-6. Finalize open lab schedule and publish to website [http://bit.ly/2GtodZM](http://bit.ly/2GtodZM)
+6. Finalize open lab schedule and publish to website [http://bit.ly/2GtodZM](http://bit.ly/2GtodZM) starting next week: Jack

 ## TO DO's related to content